Our Services

 Introduction

-This guide breaks down both paths in plain terms: what repairs actually cost, how Florida's disclosure laws affect your sale, how insurance claims factor in, and why a direct cash sale is often the fastest and most profitable option for homes in serious disrepair.
-Skip the contractors — sell as-is for cash.
+If you're staring down a damaged property and wondering how to sell a house that needs repairs in Florida without emptying your bank account first, you're not alone — fix it and list it, or sell it as-is and move on.
+This guide breaks down both paths: what repairs actually cost, how Florida's disclosure laws affect your sale, how insurance claims factor in, and why a direct cash sale is often the fastest and most profitable option for homes in serious disrepair.

-Foundation issues caused by sinkholes — common in the I-4 corridor from Tampa through Orlando — can run $20,000 to $100,000 or more to remediate.
-Add in mold remediation ($3,000–$15,000), electrical panel upgrades ($2,500–$5,000), and permitting fees, and a fixer-upper can quickly consume all expected profit on a retail sale.
+Foundation issues from sinkholes — common in the I-4 corridor from Tampa through Orlando — can cost $20,000 to $100,000 or more.
+Add mold remediation ($3,000–$15,000) and electrical panel upgrades ($2,500–$5,000), and a fixer-upper can quickly consume all expected profit on a retail sale.

 What You Get